petertea96/Computer-Cluster-Help/README.md

 -	For illustration, check out test4.sh and test4.R

+- What's the point?
+If your R script contains a for loop with say 3000 iterations, do you really want to wait until the computer goes through each iteration 3000 times in one shot?
+Why not split your job of 3000 iterations into 100 jobs, where each job runs 30 iterations.
+The time to completion using an array job will be significantly quicker.

-12. For coding in bash, the syntax is a little different however all concepts in your usual programming are the same.
+## 12. For coding in bash, the syntax is a little different however all concepts in your usual programming are the same.
 The following website is helpful in figuring out the syntax:

 http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html
 -	I’ve also compiled some very rough notes titled “Shell scripting tutorial.docx”.